NY sues JPMorgan over Bear Stearns mortgage securities

 The case is People v.
 J.P.
 Morgan Securities LLC, 451556/2012 New York state Supreme Court (New York County).

-Additional reporting by Aruna Viswanatha Editing by Andre Grenon and Edmund Klamann
+Reporting by Karen Freifeld.; Additional reporting by Aruna Viswanatha.
+Editing by Andre Grenon